How to make web applications support multiple browser windows

 Q&A

-Although reactant-share tries to reduce some complexity at the framework level, the complexity of large applications does not depend entirely on the framework itself, so even using reactant-share to architect a large project does not completely guarantee that it is absolutely clean, efficient, and maintainable.
-It involves testing strategy, code specification, CI/CD, development process, module design, and many other point.
+Although reactant-share reduces some complexity at the framework level, large-application complexity does not depend entirely on the framework.
+Using reactant-share does not guarantee that a large project will be clean, efficient, and maintainable.
+It also depends on testing strategy, coding standards, CI/CD, development process, module design, and many other factors.

 But in terms of module model and shared model, reactant-share already provides as clean a design as possible.
 If you are interested in reactant-share, you can try it quickly.

-Although Shared Web Apps lets the client App run in a render-only client thread, it introduces the additional overhead of synchronous state transfer.
-We must ensure that it is lightweight and efficient enough.
-While reactant-share does state patch based on Immer, it is always difficult to ensure that each patch is minimally updated.
+Although Shared Web Apps let the client app run in a render-only client thread, they introduce additional overhead from state transfer.
+We must keep that transfer lightweight and efficient. reactant-share uses Immer-based state patches, but it is still difficult to guarantee that every patch is minimal.

 Conclusion